metatypedev/metatype/README.md

 ### Browse the [documentation](https://metatype.dev) or start directly [building your first typegraph](https://metatype.dev/docs/tutorials/getting-started)!

-> Metatype is on its track to get a stable release, yet missing some components
+> Metatype is close to reach a stable release state, yet missing some more
-> to be complete.
-The ecosystem is already successfully used in production by
+> components to be complete.
+The ecosystem is already successfully used in
-> some commercial projects.
+> production by some companies.
 >
 > Enough features are available for you to build and compose API blocks even
 > though the experience may not be as smooth as desired.
 As such, it does _not_